-Many newer faucets have spouts with extendable hoses that serve as sprayers, but before this advance, many kitchen sinks had separate sprayers that were mounted on the body of the faucet plate or off to the side in a separate hole.
+Many newer faucets have spouts with extendable hoses that serve as sprayers, but before this advance, many kitchen sinks had separate sprayers that were mounted on the body of the faucet plate or off to the side in a separate hole in the countertop.
 Free-standing kitchen sink sprayers are still available, so there's no need to buy an entirely new kitchen faucet when the sink sprayer needs to be replaced.
-Installing a kitchen sink sprayer is a fairly easy project that you can do yourself if you do not mind laying under the kitchen sink for a bit.
+Installing a kitchen sink sprayer is a fairly easy project that you can do yourself if you do not mind laying beneath the kitchen sink for a bit.

 - New sink sprayer

 - Basis wrench

 How to Replace a Kitchen Sink Sprayer

 - If your faucet doesn't currently have a secondary sprayer, check the configuration of the sink to make sure that there is an available mounting hole for the sprayer.
 Also, check the faucet to make sure that there is a diverter valve nipple for the sprayer.
 This valve serves to shut off water to the spout and direct it to the sprayer hose when it senses the pressure release that occurs when you press the sprayer handle.
 If the faucet doesn’t have a diverter, a sprayer cannot be installed.

 - Shut off the water to the faucet, either at water supply shut-off valves beneath the sink or at the main water shut-off valve for the house.

 - Remove the sprayer flex line from the faucet body from underneath the sink.
 There should be a copper tube coming down from the faucet body that has a brass nipple on it where the sprayer hose is attached.
 Grip the brass connection with one pair of pliers and then unscrew the hose connector nut with the other pair of pliers.
 If you do not grip the brass fitting and hold it steady, you may twist the copper tubing leading to the faucet and break it.